 2. How much experience do you have in treating treatment-resistant depression?

 If you have treatment-resistant depression, you need to see an expert -- such as a psychiatrist who has helped other people with chronic depression.
-You could also find a therapist, such as a psychologist or social worker, who has worked with people who have treatment-resistant depression.
+You could also find a psychologist or social worker, who has worked on behavioral strategies with people who have treatment-resistant depression.

 3. Why is my depression hard to treat?